-Smart Growth America (SGA) has developed a comprehensive cost-benefit model meant to bring to the attention of municipalities what SGA is calling infrastructural “smart surfaces”, ie. surfaces that reduce urban heat island effect, absorb carbon, and/or reduce water run-off.
+The Smart Surfaces Coalition (SSC) has developed a comprehensive cost-benefit model meant to bring to the attention of municipalities what SSC is calling infrastructural “smart surfaces”, ie. surfaces that reduce urban heat island effect, absorb carbon, and/or reduce water run-off.
 Examples include high-albedo roofing and pavements, photovoltaic panels, permeable pavers, green roofs, and urban trees.
 Transforming urban surfaces has been projected to have benefits of about 3-4 times the cost when three pilot cities were modelled, considering raw cost, direct cost savings, reductions in social inequality, and mitigations to climate change.

-OPEN Technologies is converting the current Excel-based model into a new calculation engine suitable for running on servers.
+OPEN Technologies has been converting the current Excel-based model into a new calculation engine suitable for running directly in web browsers.
 While an Excel tool, used correctly, can help produce an optimal mix of the various smart surface interventions for a given urban area, applying such a model to a new urban area is complicated:

 - providing several dozen accurate inputs such as the quantity of high- and low-slope roof area or regional installation costs requires significant ‘data-detective’ work;